Welcome

 What is AllWest's intended use of subcontractors or subconsultants in Phase I, Phase II, or engineering projects?

-AllWest has a staff of seven professionals between the San Francisco and Santa Ana offices.
-However, from time to time and predicated on workload AllWest employs professional subcontractors to perform environmental and other engineering assessments.
+AllWest has a staff of five professionals between the San Francisco and Irvine offices.
+To supplement our base staff AllWest employs professional subcontractors to perform environmental and other engineering assessments.
 This is an industry standard practice and we reserve the right to use professional subcontractors on all projects.
-We are not averse to informing our clients prior to the start of a project when an outsourced staff will be employed.
+We are not averse to informing our clients prior to the start of a project when outsourced staff will be employed.

-AllWest has long standing relationships with our subcontractors.
+AllWest has long standing relationships with our subcontractors, with most of them working with us for more than five years.
 We utilize our proprietary QA/QC review process on all their submittals, provide all graphics and sign off on the report.
 All reports are issued on AllWest letterhead and covered by AllWest's insurance policies.
 On Phase II projects AllWest utilizes subcontractors for utility clearances, laboratory and drilling tasks elements of the project.

-The assessed building structural configuration and details are evaluated in accordance with FEMA 310 methodology.
-In assessing seismic risk AllWest typically performs a Level 3 investigation as defined by ASTM E-2026.
-AllWest reviews structural drawings (as available), performs a field reconnaissance of the building or structure under investigation, reviews building permits available from Building Departments and contacts the Structural Engineers of Record when necessary.
-A building's structural condition is evaluated by using true/false statements as well as numerical modifiers with value ranges such as 1 to 5 or 1 to 10, etc.
+The assessed building structural configuration and details are evaluated in accordance with FEMA 310 and ASCE 41-03 methodology.
+In assessing seismic risk AllWest typically performs a Level 1 Investigation as defined by ASTM E-2026-16a and ASTM E 2557-16a.
+AllWest review makes every effort to obtain structural drawings, performs a field reconnaissance of the building or structure under investigation, reviews building permits available from Building Departments and contacts the Structural Engineers of Record when necessary.
+Building structural condition is evaluated by using true/false statements as well as numerical modifiers with different value ranges, such as 1 to 5 or 1 to 10, etc.

 If a building utilizes one or more lateral force resisting systems in its structural configuration AllWest performs separate risk analyses for each system and estimates a loss value for the building based on the contribution to the loss of each analyzed system using engineering judgment.
 For properties including more than one building AllWest averages the loss values using appropriate averaging methods as well as engineering judgment.